Early signs of pregnancy

 - you have a more sensitive sense of smell than usual – for example, the smell of food or cooking

-If you have any symptoms you're worried about, talk to a GP or your midwife.
+If you're worried about any symptoms you're having, talk to a GP or your midwife.

 If your pregnancy test is negative